Anxiety and Physiotherapy

 Exercise:

 Another way that physical therapists can help in reducing anxiety is through exercise.
-Research on anxiety and exercise has shown that benefits of exercise include the reduction of anxiety and improved mood.
+Research on anxiety and exercise has shown that the benefits of exercise include the reduction of anxiety and improved mood.
 This relationship is not clearly understood; however, it has been found that working out can help increase relaxation and keep the anxiety symptoms from returning once the patient is feeling better.

 Aerobic Exercise: